carterhedinger/simpix/README.md

 ## Compiling and Running

     This program uses a Makefile to compile.
-The program should be ran by typing the following on the command line:
+The program should be run by typing the following on the command line:
     ./simpix Images/SourceFileName.png Images/TargetFileName.png Output/OutputFileName.png
-    Although it can also be ran by typing the following on the command line:
+    Although it can also be run by typing the following on the command line:
     ./simpix Images/SourceFileName.png Images/TargetFileName.png
     Where the default output file name is "out.png"
-    If you are using images with resolution higher than 640x480 and have access to a supercluster, then I would suggest running it using a slurm file to run it.
+    If you are using images with a resolution higher than 640x480 and have access to a supercluster, then I would suggest running it using a slurm file to run it.
-    It is also important that both the source image and the target image have similar colored pixels, so that the product will look nice
+    It is also important that both the source image and the target image have similar colored pixels so that the product will look nice

 ## Example